tokuhirom/Furl/README.md

 # DESCRIPTION

 Furl is yet another HTTP client library.
-LWP is the de facto standard HTTP client for Perl5, but it is too slow for some critical jobs, and too complex for weekend hacking.
+LWP is the de facto standard HTTP client for Perl 5, but it is too slow for some critical jobs, and too complex for weekend hacking.
 Furl resolves these issues.
 Enjoy it!

 # INTERFACE